Omar-Arabi1/cliper/README.md

 ## commands
 ### save command:
-  you use this command to save the last thing in your clipboard to the clipboard it takes in a required label with the `--label` option and an optional priority with the `--priority` option
+  you use this command to save the last thing in your clipboard to the clipboard of cliper it takes in a required label with the `--label` option and an optional priority with the `--priority` option

   the label will be used for all the actions of the application like searching, accessing or removing